takberatur/simontok-downloader/readme.md

 - [ ] Add notification for download completion

 ### Contact & Support
-Untuk pertanyaan atau support, hubungi: support@agcforge.com
+For questions or support, contact: support@agcforge.com